mmaarij/Secure-LibCurl-Json/README.md

 ### Project Settings for Libcurl

-Note : These steps have already been performed in the included visual studio project included in this repo, but, they are documented if you need to setup a new project.
+Note : These steps have already been performed in the visual studio project included in this repo, but, they are documented if you need to setup a new project.

 - Download [Curl for Windows](https://curl.se/windows/)
 - Extract: